Do you have a tween or teen living in your home? If not, maybe you are parenting little ones who will soon become one…

 My two dear friends, Lori Wildenberg and Becky Danielson, have written two books that encompass the enormity of all this entails, as they share their Godly wisdom and experience to help us all through the course of parenting our kids.
 In reading “Raising Big Kids with Supernatural Love”, I felt like I opened a treasure trove of ideas, biblical truths, and real experience through their words.
 I have read a slew of books regarding parenting, and have yet to find a better book that addresses everything I have either experienced myself, or anticipate in years to come with my children.

-The foundation in which they outline their parenting strategies is based on the well known Bible verses from Corinthians 13: 4-8a.
-If you are not familiar with these Divine words, take a look:
+The foundation in which they outline their parenting strategies is based on the well known Bible verses from 1 Corinthians 13.
+If you are not familiar God’s words about love, specifically verses 4-8, take a look:

 Love is patient

 It does not boast.

 It keeps no record of wrongs.

 Love does not delight in evil

 Ah… Such a powerful testimony to love, yes?

 Becky and Lori examine each one of these poignant truths through parenting a child, and in so doing, they take a close look at our parenting in love around some tough issues that will present themselves through the years.
 This book dives deeply into specific examples around common behaviors and difficulties that will arise as our kids grow.
 They cover EVERYTHING, from attitudes to anger, family priorities to family rules, and a variety of parenting styles that best communicate LOVE to our children through it all.
 That’s truly what we want to do as parents, and yet there are so many stumbling blocks along the way.